 CNAs not only offer support to their patients, but they help RNs as well.
 You’ll maintain charts and provide reports to the incoming shift.
 Nurses may also ask you to round up certain medical supplies, admit new patients or prepare a room.

 CNAs perform many of the same tasks in a nursing home, but there are a few differences.
 In a hospital, patients will have meals brought to them whereas nursing home patients may need assistance to the dining room.
 You’ll answer call lights throughout the day or night and help patients get comfortable in their room or move about the facility.
 Depending on the nursing home, you may be assigned to a certain hall or area.

 Not all states use “certified nursing assistant” as a job title.
 Depending on your location, you may be called “nursing assistant” or “nursing aide.”

 CNA roles are entry-level and while some of their tasks are similar to those of medical assistants or orderlies, you’ll have more responsibility in this job.
 CNAs provide medical treatment to patients whereas orderlies are not permitted to do so.
 Instead, they clean equipment and rooms and transport patients.
 A medical assistant, like a CNA, has more interaction with patients, such as taking vital signs.
 However, their role includes more clerical and administrative work, such as booking appointments and collecting a patient’s personal information.

-- 85% of CNAs said they had face-to-face discussions every day.
+- 85 percent of CNAs said they had face-to-face discussions every day.

-- 71% of CNAs said they were in very close physical proximity to patients.
+- 71 percent of CNAs said they were in very close physical proximity to patients.

-- 51% of CNAs said they spend time walking or running continually or almost continually.
+- 51 percent of CNAs said they spend time walking or running continually or almost continually.